Avinash998/Documentation/markdown_cheetsheet.md

 ### Code and Syntax Highlighting
 ------------------------
 Code blocks are part of the Markdown spec, but syntax highlighting isn't.
 However, many renderers -- like Github's and Markdown Here -- support syntax highlighting.
-Markdown Here supports highlighting for dozens of languages (and not-really-languages, like diffs and HTTP headers); to see the complete list, and how to write the language names, see the highlight.js demo page.
+Markdown Here supports highlighting for dozens of languages (and not-really-languages, like diffs and HTTP headers); to see the complete list, and how to write the language names, see the [highlight.js demo page]([https://highlightjs.org/static/demo/](https://highlightjs.org/static/demo/)).
 ```
 Inline `code` has `back-ticks around` it.
 ```